AnevRensburg/email-client/README.md

 The second part is the email-client, where users can send and receive real emails.
 Upon signing into the application, they are presented with a list of received emails.
 Clicking on an email opens it in the center panel, displaying sender, recipient, subject, and email content.
 Users can reply to emails by clicking the reply button, which opens a modal window with fields to compose a response.

 Additionally, users can compose new emails by clicking on the compose button, which opens a modal window similar to the reply window but with empty fields for recipient, subject, and content, allowing users to construct their own emails.

-**Some of the concepts that form part of this project:**
-- Authentication System
-- User Input Validation
-- Error Handling